Shubham2376/Git-Tutorial/readme.md

 git diff commit1 commit2 : it gives the Difference of all files changes between two commit

-git commit -m "<commit message>" : if we want to avoid to open a text editor like vim/nano to add commit message we can use this command
+git commit -m "<commit message>" : if we want to avoid to open a text editor like vim/nano to add commit message we can use this command.

 `git remote` : list down all the remote connections names.